primaryobjects/quantum-tunneling/readme.md

 We can see in the above chart that the probability for quantum tunneling to occur remains relatively insignificant through the year 2021, with a probability of just1.930892e-14% through the year 2021.
 However, at 2025 and beyond, we can see a distinctly different percentage with a 2.68% chance for quantum tunneling to occur.
 In realistic terms, this could indicate a potential data loss that may exceed reasonable thresholds in computing.

-A smoothed version of the chart is displayed below, also indicating the rise in quantum tunelling probability occuring after the year 2021.
+A smoothed version of the chart is displayed below, also indicating the rise in quantum tunneling probability occuring after the year 2021.

 ```{r, echo=F, warning=F}
 g <- ggplot(data = data, aes(x = prob$Year, y = prob$Probability * 100, colour='red'))